This circular route takes us to Lewis’s most famous archaeological sites.

 Garennin w. flowers – pixabay

-From Stornoway we cross the island’s interior peat moorlands to the Atlantic coast.
+From Stornoway we cross the island’s interior peat moorlands to the Atlantic west coast, visiting various historic sites on the west side of the Isle of Lewis before returning to the town.

 Next is the blackhouse village of Gearrannan, a collection of restored and reconstructed century-old thatched cottages where traditional island life is portrayed, including weaving, crofting and peat-cutting.
 A shop, café, museum and cultural interpretation are all available in the village.